How do lifetime gifts work?

 Wedding gifts – Up to £1,000 per person can be gifted as a wedding or civil ceremony present per person, £2,500 can be gifted to a grandchild and £5,000 to a child.

 Regular gifts out of income – Providing you are able to maintain your usual standard of living after making the gift.
-The gifts need to be regular and should deplete your capital.
+The gifts need to be regular and should not deplete your capital - see below.

-Charitable and political donations - Gifts to charities and political parties are inheritance tax free.
+Charitable and political donations - Gifts to uk registered charities and qualifying political parties are inheritance tax free.

 The seven year rule